 Every Saatva mattress is made to order, which means they don't sit in storage.

 Occasionally, we can shorten the delivery time when we have a change or cancellation from another order of the exact same product.
 This allows us to redirect that freshly made and sealed mattress to you.
 We’d love to help in any way if you need your mattress faster.
 Our friendly sleep guides are here for you 24/7 at 1-877-672-2882.

 No. It’s part of our pledge to be honest and transparent about what you’re buying.
 Saatva is committed to giving you honest guidance, even if it means directing you to another mattress brand that’s a better fit for you.
-In a retail store environment, a commissioned employee makes more money when they sell you a particular brand, so you may get pressured into a choice that’s not right for you.
+In a regular mattress store environment, a commissioned employee makes more money when they sell you a particular brand, so you may get pressured into a choice that’s not right for you.
 That’s just not the Saatva way.

 This type of mattress uses memory foam as its main support layer.
 Memory foam, also known as viscoelastic foam, is a type of high-density polyurethane foam.
 Its distinguishing feature is that it softens in response to heat and pressure.
 That’s what gives memory foam mattresses their body-hugging, body-contouring feel.

 A latex mattress consists (either partially or entirely) of layers made from natural latex from the sap of the rubber tree.
 A natural latex mattress can last up to 20 years, making it one of the longest-lasting mattress types on the market.

 Technically, the term “hybrid mattress” can be used for any mattress that is made from more than one material.
 It’s most often associated with innerspring mattresses that contain a coil support system along with another material such as memory foam or latex.